Cubes, cacti, and framed long knots: Introduction

 \begin{mainthm} There is a symmetric sequence $\Ov^1$ of {\em normalized overlapping intervals} with a map from the little $2$-cubes operad $\CC_2$ and a map to the operad $\PCact$ of projective spineless cacti, both of which are $\SS_m$-equivariant homotopy equivalences in each arity $m$:

 \end{mainthm}

 In more detail, for each $m$ we will have $\SS_m$-equivariant homotopy equivalences

-where $\Ov$ denotes the operad of overlapping intervals introduced by Budney, and where $\Cact^1$ denotes the symmetric sequence of normalized spineless cacti introduced by Kaufmann.
-The definitions of the two outer maps above and the fact that they are equivalences are not new, so the content of Theorem \ref{T:B} is that there is a symmetric sequence $\Ov^1$ with outgoing maps as in \eqref{eq:equivalences-of-operad-spaces} which are $\SS_m$-equivariant homotopy equivalences.
-A main point along the way to proving Theorem \ref{T:B} is to define $\Ov^1$ in terms of the trees underlying the cacti to which they will map, one tree at a time.
+where $\Ov$ is the operad of overlapping intervals introduced by Budney, and where $\Cact^1$ denotes Kaufmann's symmetric sequence of normalized spineless cacti.
+The two outer maps above and the fact that they are equivalences are not new, so the content of Theorem \ref{T:B} is that there is a symmetric sequence $\Ov^1$ with outgoing maps as in diagram \eqref{eq:equivalences-of-operad-spaces} which are $\SS_m$-equivariant homotopy equivalences.
+It is a purely operadic statement and may be of independent interest from this perspective.
+Indeed, Question \ref{Q:infinity-operad} concerns potential higher structures on $\Ov^1$.
+In addition, the connection between cacti and overlapping intervals from diagram \eqref{eq:equivalences-of-operad-spaces} allows us to formulate Conjecture \ref{conj:action-on-Omega-G} on two potentially homotopic actions of $E_2$-operads on the based loop space $\Omega G$ of a topological group $G$.
 Beware that neither $\{\Ov^1(m)\}_{m\in \N}$ nor $\{\Cact^1(m)\}_{m\in \N}$ forms an operad.
-The advantage of $\Ov^1(m)$ is that it is a deformation retract of $\Ov(m)$, so the two actions in question may be compared in any fixed arity.
+The purpose of the former is to be able to compare the two actions in Theorem \ref{T:A} in any fixed arity.

-Although the precise definition of the action in Theorem \ref{T:A} is not especially simple, a basic conceptual idea underlies it, as follows.
-Trees appear in both an interpretation of operad composition and in elements of the operad of cacti.
-A space of maps between configuration spaces can be used to model each Taylor tower stage.
-Configuration spaces, after a suitable compactification, form an operad called the Kontsevich operad.
+Although the definition of the action in Theorem \ref{T:A} may seem unwieldy, a basic conceptual idea underlies it.
+Trees appear in both operad composition and elements of the operad of cacti.
+Each Taylor tower stage can be modeled by a space of maps between (suitably compactified) configuration spaces.
+These spaces form an operad called the Kontsevich operad.
 The map of configuration spaces resulting from the action of a cactus is defined by setting its output to be an iterated operad composition in the Kontsevich operad using the tree underlying the cactus.
-The difficulty in defining an action of $\CC_2$ or $\Ov$ on the Taylor tower is due to the fact that an element of either operad does not give rise to a tree.
+The difficulty in defining an action of $\CC_2$ or $\Ov$ on the Taylor tower is due to the fact that elements of these operads do not give rise to trees.
 The most important idea in proving the compatibility in Theorem \ref{T:A} is a homotopy that shrinks to infinitesimal size, which cannot be done at the level of knots but can be done at the level of compactified configuration spaces.

+As an application of Theorem \ref{T:A}, we recover a result of Sakai \cite{Sakai:Nontrivalent} that the Browder bracket of certain cycles in $\K_d^{fr}$ is nontrivial.
+Though one could possibly circumvent our action of cacti in defining a compatible bracket on $T_n\K_d^{fr}$ and thus in proving Theorem \ref{T:C}, we think the action of cacti provides a natural framework for our proof.